IBM/ibm-block-csi-driver/README.md

 Supported operating systems:
   - RHEL 7.x (x86 architecture)

 DISCLAIMER: The driver is provided as is, without warranty.

-Version 1.0.0 of the IBM block storage CSI driver is a beta software version.
-Do not use this driver for production purposes and do not contact IBM for support.
-Any issue will be handled on a best-effort basis.
+Full documentation can be found on the [IBM knowledge center](www.ibm.com/support/knowledgecenter/SSRQ8T).

 ## Table of content:
 * [Prerequisites for driver installation](#prerequisites-for-driver-installation)
     - Install Fibre Channel and iSCSI connectivity rpms, multipath configurations, and configure storage system connectivity.
 * [Installing the driver](#installing-the-driver)
 * [Configuring k8s secret and storage class](#configuring-k8s-secret-and-storage-class)
-    - Configure the k8s storage class - to define the storage system pool name, secret reference, SpaceEfficiency (Thin, Compressed or Deduplicated) and fstype(xfs\ext4)
+    - Configure the k8s storage class - to define the storage system pool name, secret reference, SpaceEfficiency (Thin, Compressed or Deduplicated) and fstype (xfs\ext4)
     - Storage system secret - to define the storage credential(user and password) and its address
 * [Driver usage](#driver-usage)
     - Example of how to create PVC and StatefulSet application, with full detail behind the scenes